SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 </steps>

+### Column width

+All columns are equally sized by default.
+The width of every column can be adjusted if needed using any valid value accepted by [grid-template-columns](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/grid-template-columns).
+So the column can e.g. have a fixed width using a static value like `100px` or `2rem`, a flexible value like `1fr` or `max-content` or a minimum and maximum width using use the [minmax](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Values/minmax) function.

+:component-example{name="ColumnWidth" layout="fullWidth"}

 ### Skeleton

 The skeleton should be used on initial page load when the data for the page / data grid is initially loaded.